Quixck23/Election_Analisys/README.md

    This audit has served us to understand who won the election and how many voters has the winner obtain.

 ## Challenge Summary

-     -This code can be refactored to to obtain more information of the county and recognize areas for a future campaign so we can utilize monetary resources on a more effective way.Understand areas where we did not impact and learn from our mistakes in why we did not succeed in that area.
+     - This code can be refactored to to obtain more information of the county and recognize areas for a future campaign so we can utilize monetary resources on a more effective way.Understand areas where we did not impact and learn from our mistakes in why we did not succeed in that area.
 Survey area to obtain new data.